yveszb38/docs/shared/basicConcepts/_default.md

 > A remote [git repository][git-repo] that is associated to your application.
 Any code pushed to the `master` branch of this repo will be built and deployed as a container on all devices in the application.
 This git repo uses SSH keys to secure it, so don't forget to set up your SSH key.

 * **Container:**
 >A [Docker container][docker-containers] that essentially is a bundle of your application code and all its dependencies.
-It runs as an isolated process in userspace on the resinOS host.
+It runs as an isolated process in userspace on the {{ $names.os.lower }} host.

 [docker-containers]:https://docs.docker.com/engine/understanding-docker/#how-does-a-container-work